nfragakis/suited/parking_lot/README.md

 ## Assumptions
 - Currently the parking lot is instantiated in `app/core.py`, this is not ideal for a few reasons
     - Not scalable.
-Wont work if mupltiple containers/instances are deployed.
+Wont synch the state if mupltiple containers/instances are deployed.
     - Not persistent.
 If application crashes state is wiped.
     - Cannot handle concurrency.
-If multiple requests are receivec simultaneously, they could end up with inconsistent states.
+If multiple requests are received simultaneously they could end up with inconsistent states.
-The ideal scenario would be allowing each instance to connect to a database, in this case I'd recommend a NoSQL solution such as DynamoDB or MongoDB.
+The ideal scenario would be allowing each container instance to connect to a database, in this case I'd recommend a NoSQL solution such as DynamoDB or MongoDB.
+We would also need to add a parameter that represents the id of each parking lot in a multi-lot situation.

+- Currently parking lot is initialized at 5 motorcycle spots, 10 compact spots, and 20 regular spots.
+This would need to be adjusted per parking lot.

 - We are currently only keeping the aggregate state of the parking lot i.e. number of spots available by type.
 In a production scenario we would need to map parking lot spots to cars (via license plate) in order to ensure compliance with lot rules.